Aqua Running

 Aqua running, running in deep water, is a way of continuing your

-training while injured or an alternative form of training that can be beneficial to your
+training while injured or an alternative form of exercise that can benifet your

 training program[1-5].